Communicating Sameness: New American Sign Language professor aims to change perspectives toward Deaf community

 Horn-Marsh said she looks forward to the ASLD program expanding and growing by “having a life of its own.”
 Through the process of expanding and educating, Horn-Marsh is hoping to change the perspective of the hearing and Deaf communities.

 “I want everyone to see Deaf people as equals; being deaf is not something to pity,” she said.
 “I want hearing people to gain more awareness of Deaf culture and a greater understanding of the importance of providing communication access in a society heavily based in auditory and speaking norms.”

-If you’re interested in the American Sign Language & Deaf Studies degree programs at KU Edwards Campus, contact Academic Success Coach Nigyar Alves at 913-897-8556 for more information.
+If you’re interested in the American Sign Language & Deaf Studies degree and certificate programs at KU Edwards Campus, contact Academic Success Coach Nigyar Alves at 913-897-8556 for more information.